coprolit/homebrewed-rolemaster-rpg-rules/README.md

 Melee | 100%
 Dodge/Block/Parry | 100%

-Movement can occur as its own action or simultaneously with other actions (costs either activity or suffer Pace Penalty to actions performed while moving).
+Movement can occur as its own action (costs activity) or simultaneously with other actions (costs no activity, but applies Pace Penalty to actions performed while moving).
 | Movement actions | Cost | Pace Penalty |
 |:-|-:|:-|
 Walk / x1 BMR | 25% | -25